mrin9san/ELK/README.md

 # ELK-watcher

 Elasticsearch Logstash Kibana Filebeat

 For details on how an elasticsearch watcher works - https://www.elastic.co/guide/en/kibana/current/watcher-ui.html

 # Info

-The watcher code shows how you can integrate a webhook action of Elasticsearch to a watcher.
-Here the webhook is a OTRS endpoint for creating OTRS tickets.
-Check the webhook body and change the needful like ip, username and password accordingly.
+The watcher is a demonstration of how you can integrate a webhook action of Elasticsearch to a watcher.
+Here the webhook is an OTRS endpoint for creating OTRS tickets.
+More info on OTRS - https://otrs.com/

+# Build

+1.The watcher catches log entries in which the field 'message' consists of search strings Query 1 / Query 2 / Query 3.
+Change accordingly.

+2. Right now watcher looks for all indices.
+For changing the watcher to look for particular index or indices, change '*' in indices field to name of the indices.

+3. Check the webhook body and change the needful like ip, username and password accordingly.

+4. This is a http webhook.
+You might need to change the setting if you have an ssl certified OTRS instance.

+5. Change 'gte' and 'ite' to suit your requirements.
+Check range query - https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html